 When Doors Open Wide

-That’s what we have experienced in the bateyes of the Dominican Republic.
+That is what we have experienced in the bateyes of the Dominican Republic.

 Each morning, our teams walk onto public school campuses.
-They welcomed us not as outsiders, but as guests.
+We are welcomed not as outsiders, but as guests.
 Invited in by principals, teachers, and staff who have chosen to open wide the doors of their schools to us.

 And through those doors, something powerful happens.
 Classrooms become places of joy and hope.

 We sing songs about Jesus with students who sing right along with us.
-We share simple, honest testimonies about how God has changed our lives.
+We share simple and honest testimonies about how God has changed our lives.
 We laugh together through puppet skits that point to deeper spiritual truths.
 We tell Bible stories that have shaped us and can shape them too.

 And then we step outside.